 We have established a framework of responding to large-scale disasters, accidents and contingencies in accordance with the 'Emergency Response Organization Regulations.'
-During this fiscal year, we took response actions on five occasions, which included responding to earthquakes.
+During this fiscal year, we took response actions on five occasions, which included responding to the new coronavirus pandemic.